John Hersey: Background

 Hersey was born in Tianjin, China, the son of Grace Baird and Roscoe Hersey, Protestant missionaries for the YMCA in Tianjin.
 Hersey learned to speak Chinese before he spoke English.
-Later he wrote his novel,called The Call (1985), on the lives of his parents and several other missionaries of their generation.
+Later he wrote his novel The Call (1985) on the lives of his parents and several other missionaries of their generation.

 John Hersey was a descendant of William Hersey (or Hercy, as the family name was then spelled) of Reading, Berkshire, England.
 William Hersey was one of the first colonizers of Hingham, Massachusetts in 1635.

 Hersey returned to the United States with his family when he was ten years old.
 He attended public school in Briarcliff Manor, New York, including Briarcliff High School for two years.
 At Briarcliff, he became his troop's first Eagle Scout.
 Later he attended the Hotchkiss School.
 He studied at Yale University, where he worked for the Yale Daily News and was a member of the Skull and Bones Society along with classmates Brendan Gill and Richard A. Moore.

 Hersey lettered in football at Yale, where he was coached by Ducky Pond, Greasy Neale, and Gerald Ford.
 He was a teammate of Larry Kelley and Clint Frank, Yale's two Heisman Trophy winners.
 He subsequently was selected as a Mellon Fellow for graduate study at Clare College, Cambridge.